An “encoding” describes the correspondence

 “1:1” encodings.
 Encodings which define a bijection between character and byte

 sequences are called “1:1” encodings.
-CHARSET:ISO-8859-1
+CHARSET:ISO-8859-1 is an example of such an

 encoding: any byte sequence corresponds to some character sequence and